JetBrains/Qodana/topics/insights.md

 ### Problems over a specific period

-Shows the number of problems detected in your projects on a specific date within the latest 90 days.
+Shows the number of problems detected in your projects for a specific time period.
 Using this diagram, you can see the progress in code quality.

 <img src="insights-problems-over-period.png" width="706" alt="Problems over a period diagram" border-effect="line"/>